jamie-humareso/humareso-book/generated/Lead With Humanity (Final)/04 - Joy, Care, and Mental Health.md

 Our organizations need us to push for fresh looks.
 The messaging of 2022 included a push to bring your whole self to work.
 Some of you might not be excited about that, not because work shouldn’t ask for that (that’s an entirely different blog post!), but because you haven’t been thrilled with who you are.
 That’s okay.
 Today is the day to approach yourself afresh.
 It’s not about resolutions, but it’s about commitment, habits to encourage those commitments and surrounding yourself with people who will love you through those commitments.

 The next year is yours.
 Every year is yours, though.
 Don’t allow another day to go by without reflection and a path towards patterned change in your life.
 Yes, work needs you to be your healthiest.
 Your relationships need that, too.
 You need you to be your stabilized best.
 It’s time for life afresh.

-Before we move on, let’s connect Coming Up - Joy at Work, Home and Within Self to SHRM22 – A Call for Mental Health Support.
-We shift from Business to Mental Health to advance our joy, care, and mental health.

 <!-- Source: SHRM22 – A Call for Mental Health Support | 2022-06-21 16:35:09 | https://blog.humareso.com/shrm22-a-call-for-mental-health-support | shrm22-a-call-for-mental-health-support -->
 1 in 4.
 If you were to have a one in four chance of winning the lottery, you would play.
 Those chances are a no-brainer.